The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 - The users abide by all regulations of the library relating to the use of facilities and accept responsibility for all damages caused to the building and/or equipment beyond normal wear.

-Failure to adhere to the above rules will constitute cause for future refusal of permission for use of the meeting room
+Failure to adhere to the above rules will constitute cause for future refusal of permission for use of the meeting room.

 DISPLAYS AND EXHIBITS

 Bulletin board materials may be submitted for posting by nonprofit organizations for civic, educational, or cultural purposes or for educational services such as tutoring and music lessons.
 Brochures and free magazines of public interest will be made available for a limited time.
 Examples of items that will not be accepted are: commercial advertising, personal ads and real estate sales or rental ads.
-The Director must approve all postings and may not accept those that do not meet library policy.
+The Director must approve all postings and shall not accept those that do not meet library policy.
 Library staff will place and remove postings according to their advertised dates.
 Items will remain on display for no longer than one month.
 Bulletin boards in the library entry way are reserved for Library or Town events only.

 DISASTERS & EMERGENCIES